espocrm/documentation/docs/administration/performance-tweaking.md

 ## Disabling total count on list view

-Actual if there are a lot of records of a specific entity type in database.
-In this case it's reasonable to disable displaying count on the list view of that entity type, since COUNT is a very slow operation in MySQL.
+It is relevant if there are a lot of records of a specific entity type in the database.
+In this case, it's reasonable to disable displaying count on the list view of that entity type, since COUNT is a very slow operation in MySQL.

 To disable: Administration > Entity Manager > edit specific entity type > check *Disable record count*.

 ## Recommendations

-* SSD is preferred over HHD
+* SSD is preferred over HHD.
-* Dedicated server is preferred over shared
+* Dedicated server is preferred over shared.
-* More RAM can be helpful if your database grows
+* More RAM can be helpful if your database grows.

 ## Database indexes

-By default EspoCRM has some pre-defined indexes.
-As your database gets bigger it's reasonable to create new indexes.
+By default, EspoCRM has some pre-defined indexes.
+As your database gets bigger, it's reasonable to create new indexes.
 What exactly indexes are needed depends on how you use CRM and how you customized it: what custom fields are created, default record orders are set, reports are often run, searches are usually performed, etc.

 * You need indexes for fields that are used for a default order.
 * You need indexes for fields that are often used in filters (reports & regular searches).